dicarlolab/mkturk/public/readme.md

 ImageBagsTest: List of (list of) paths, where entries at the top level are directories / imagepaths for the test images of one group; e.g. [['/buttons/bear_icon.png, '/buttons/dog_icon.png'], ['/buttons/face_icon1.png, '/buttons/face_icon2.png']]

-KeepSampleON: KeepSampleON=0, sample is presented only for sampleON milliseconds for a delayed match-to-sample, KeepSampleON=1 sample remains on during choice scree.
+KeepSampleON: KeepSampleON=0, sample is presented only for sampleON milliseconds for a delayed match-to-sample, KeepSampleON=1 sample remains on during choice screen.
 This implements a spatial match to sample.

+KeepTestON: KeepTestON=0, test is presented only for testON milliseconds, KeepTestON=1 test remains on during choice screen.
+This only applies to same-different task when responses are indicated on additional choice screen following test screen.

 Liquid: 1=water 2=water-condensed milk 3=marshmallow slurry (4/30mL)